AdobeDocs/experience-platform.en/help/query-service/data-distiller-audiences/overview.md

 - Yes, you can create an audience of audiences that uses a Data Distiller audience.

 - Do these audiences appear in Adobe Journey Optimizer?
 If not, what happens when I create a new audience in the rule builder that includes all members of this audience?
-- Data distiller audiences are not available in Adobe Journey Optimizer currently.
+- Data distiller audiences are not currently available in Adobe Journey Optimizer.
 You must create a new audience in Adobe Journey Optimizer rule builder for it to be available in Adobe Journey Optimizer.

 - How should I create two Data Distiller audiences with different schedules?
 How many datasets are created, and are they marked for Profile?
 - Two datasets will be created as each audience has an underlying dataset.
 However, these datasets are not marked for Profile.
 The two datasets are managed on their own individual schedules.

 - How do I delete an audience?
-- To delete an audience you can use the [`DROP AUDIENCE` command](#delete-audience) in the command line interface, or use the [Audiences workspace quick actions](../../segmentation/ui/audience-portal.md#quick-actions).
+- To delete an audience, you can use the [`DROP AUDIENCE` command](#delete-audience) in the command line interface or use the [Audiences workspace quick actions](../../segmentation/ui/audience-portal.md#quick-actions).
 NOTE: Audiences that are used in downstream destinations or are dependents in other audiences cannot be deleted.

 - When I publish an audience to Profile, how soon is it available in the segment builder UI, and when does it become available in Destinations?
 - Once the profile snapshot export is complete, profiles can be seen in the audience.